 Crunch through a blanket of leaves in an ancient forest.
 Watch a medieval battle brought vividly back to life.
 Catch a fiery sunset from a deserted beach.
 And dive into a cosy pub for ghost stories beside a crackling fireside.
 Autumn in Camber Sands is a time of striking natural beauty and fascinating historical events.

 In this season of misty mornings and colour-filled landscapes, you’ll find a corner of the country that feels wonderfully relaxed while putting adventure on your doorstep.
-So as the evenings drawn in and the leaves turn to gold, be sure to add the following experiences to your autumnal escape.
+So, as the kids go back to school, the evenings draw in and the leaves turn to gold, be sure to add the following experiences to your autumnal escape.

 Explore Medieval Towns